-90% of graduates who have enrolled in doctoral degree programs will report satisfactory or above satisfactory preparation for doctoral work in general and in the areas of theory and methodology.
-A three year rolling average will be reported.
+90% of graduates who have enrolled in doctoral degree programs will report satisfactory or above satisfactory preparation for doctoral work.

 At least 80% of our graduates who apply to doctoral programs will have published one or more peer-reviewed articles and/or presented one or more conference papers as a student in our Program.